thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/action-nodes.md

 More details about Alarms in the Thingsboard can be found in [this tutorial](/docs/user-guide/alarms/)

-You can see real life example, how to use this node in those tutorials:
+You can see the real life example, where this node is used, in the next tutorial:

 - [Create and Clear Alarms](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms/)